wordswords/dotfiles/README.md

 16. Use `hn100` to get the top 100 Hacker News Network headlines for the hour.
 17. Use `gg <search query>` from the terminal to open a Firefox browser with the query in the Google.co.uk search engine.
+18. Use `so <search query>` from the terminal to open a Firefox browser, and search stackoverflow using `<search query>`
-18. Use `pstree` for a nice graph showing all processes and subprocesses running.
+19. Use `pstree` for a nice graph showing all processes and subprocesses running.

 ## VIM9 shortcuts